 At two awards luncheons, the NMA also recognized 26 mining operations for exemplary and innovative service in mine safety, reclamation and environmental performance and community outreach.
 In a year when so many wondered how challenging industry trends would impact the event, all of the exhibitors with which E&MJ spoke said they were pleasantly surprised with the turn out.
 These photos are brief highlights collected from E&MJ editors on the show floor.
 Over the course of the next six months, these topics will be discussed in more detail.

-Equipment-wise, the biggest surprise was the Autonomous Haulage Vehicle (AHV) on the Komatsu stand.
+Equipment-wise, the biggest surprise was the Autonomous Haulage Vehicle (AHV) at the Komatsu booth.
 The cabless vehicle attracted crowds.
 Komatsu said it had developed it exclusively as an unmanned vehicle with plans for a market introduction “in the near future.”
-By distributing equal load to the four wheels both when the vehicle is loaded and unloaded, and adopting four-wheel drive, retarder and steering, Komatsu is aiming for high-performance shuttling of this vehicle in both forward and reverse travel directions, thereby totally eliminating the need for K-turns at loading and unloading sites.
+By distributing equal load to the four wheels both when the vehicle is loaded and unloaded, and adopting four-wheel drive retarder and steering, Komatsu is aiming for high-performance shuttling of this vehicle in both forward and reverse travel directions, thereby totally eliminating the need for K-turns at loading and unloading sites.
 The 2,700-hp AHV has a nominal gross vehicle weight of 416 metric tons (mt) and a nominal payload of 230 mt.
-Measuring 15 m long and 8.5 m wide, it has a maximum speed of 64 km/hr and a turning radius of 15.9 m.
+Measuring 15-m long and 8.5-m wide, it has a maximum speed of 64 km/hr and a turning radius of 15.9 m.